AshleighAdams/LuaFlare/README.md

 ## Templating System

-LuaServer comes with it's own templating system, you can still use `reqest:append(string)` should you choose to (eg, implimenting your own templating system).
+LuaFlare comes with it's own templating system, you can still use `reqest:append(string)` should you choose to (eg, implimenting your own templating system).
 <!--- jist is not spelt incorrectly, gist = g for ghost, IMO, so yeah... --->
 The default templating system offers the `tags` namespace.
 The general jist is `tag [, attributes][, children]` where